-- 1. Power down the server system and unplug all peripheral devices and the power cable. - 2.
-Remove the chassis cover. - 3.
-Remove the processor air duct.
-For instructions, see Section 3.2.5, "Removing the Processor Air Duct" on page 24. - 4.
+- 1. Power down the server system and unplug all peripheral devices and the power cords. - 2.
+Remove the chassis cover.
+For instructions, see Section 3.2.1, "Removing the Chassis Cover" on page 25. - 3.
+Remove the processor air duct that covers the processor and cooling area behind the drive trays.
+For instructions, see Section 3.2.5, "Removing the Processor Air Duct" on page 27. - 4.
+Remove the riser card assembly.
+For instructions see Section 4.4.1, "Removing the PCI Riser Card Assembly" on page 52. - 5.
 Locate the battery.
-See Figure 54. - 5.
-Insert the tip of a small flat-bladed screwdriver, or an equivalent, under the tab in the plastic retainer.
-Gently push down on the screwdriver to lift the battery. - 6.
+(See Figure 59.) - 6.
+Insert the tip of a small flat bladed screwdriver, or an equivalent, under the tab in the plastic retainer.
+Gently push down on the screwdriver to lift the battery. - 7.
 Remove the battery from its socket.